 The Four-Pack is the New Six-Pack

-If you’ve taken a walk down the beer aisle recently, you may have noticed a packaging changeup—four-packs of cans rather than the customary six-pack.
+If you’ve taken a walk down the beer aisle recently, you may have noticed a packaging changeup—where customary six-packs once sat, four-packs take their place.
 All throughout our grocery stores, there seems to be a downsizing trend— less potato chips and more air in our chip bags (also known as slack-fill), laundry detergent bottles seem to be getting smaller, and even the chocolate bars in the checkout line are shedding some ounces.
-Although an argument could be made for malicious intent turning our six-packs into four-packs, there is actually good reasoning behind the packaging shift.
+Although an argument could be made for malicious intent turning our six-packs into four-packs, there’s actually solid reasoning behind the packaging shift.

 When did the trend start?

-Most four-pack cans are craft beer—you can still get Budweiser or Miller in a six-pack.
-But the rise of local breweries and their need for distinction may have prompted the four-pack trend.
+Most four-pack cans are craft beer — you can still get Budweiser or Miller in a six-pack.
+The rise of local breweries and their need for distinction may have been what prompted the four-pack trend.
 “Some trace the four-pack’s rise to 2013, when craft beer fanatics were lining up outside Vermont brewery The Alchemist to buy its Heady Topper IPA, one of the first beers sold in 16-ounce four-packs.”
 It was an easy train to jump on, and most of the craft breweries did.